Giants beat Devils to win elusive Grand Slam

 Last updated on .From the section Ice hockey

-Belfast Giants completed the Elite League Grand Slam, beating Cardiff Devils 4-1 to win the play-off title.
+Belfast Giants completed the Elite League Grand Slam by beating Cardiff Devils 4-1 to win the play-off title.

 Mark Richardson gave Devils the lead before Jeff Baum levelled from range late in the second period.